 Before we begin, it’s worth mentioning why I took this drastic step.
 My car, like many classics of the period, had numerous places where the insulation on the old harness was fraying and cracked.
 This is obviously a fire hazard and needed repairing.
 My original plan was to re-terminate wires and/or splice-in new sections.
 That would be the simplest thing, and if done properly would have been fine.

-However, my car had suffered a small engine fire a few years before I bought it.
-The fire had damaged the engine and ancillaries, but had been extinguished before doing too much damage, although the wiring in the engine had been damaged.
+To add to this, my car had suffered a small engine fire a few years before I bought it.
+The fire had damaged the engine wiring and a few ancillaries, but had been extinguished before doing too much damage.
 The repairers had cut the old harness at the 4 places it passes through the firewall, and connected parts of another harness in the engine bay.

-Unfortunately not only had they used the wrong harness with inconsistent wire colours (and hadn’t removed redundant wires), but they spliced the two harnesses together using about 60 bullet connectors, which are not the most reliable electrical connectors.
+Unfortunately not only had they used the wrong harness from a different model with different wire colours (and hadn’t removed redundant wires, but left them dangling in the engine bay), but they spliced the two harnesses together using about 60 bullet connectors, which are not the most reliable electrical connectors.
 Again, I could have crimped and soldered these properly, or replaced the engine wiring with the correct wires, but the whole thing would have been a patchwork and a definite weak point.

 There was also the related issue that the engine-bay was looking very tired and dirty, and there was a lot of surface-rust in places, so sorting that was important as well.